TINC.CONF(5) BSD File Formats Manual TINC.CONF(5)

 SCRIPTS

 Apart from reading the server and host configuration files, tinc can also run scripts at certain moments.
-Under Windows
+Below is a list

-(not Cygwin), the scripts should have the extension .bat.
+Under Windows, the scripts must have the extension .bat or .cmd.

 This is the most important script.
 If it is present it will be executed right after the tinc daemon has been

-This script is started right before the tinc daemon quits.
+This script is started right before the tinc daemon quits (or when the last node becomes unreachable if

 This script is started when the tinc daemon with name HOST becomes reachable.